brittani-ericksen/SquadMate-Frontend/README.md

 -Full Satck and Design Implementations by Chris:
   [GitHub](https://github.com/chrisowensdev)

--PM/Scrum, Full-Stack Developer and WireFrame Layout Ryan:
+-Project Manager/Scrum Master, Full-Stack Developer and WireFrame Layout Ryan:
   [GitHub](https://github.com/rynoschni)

--WireFrame Layout and ReadMe-file by Annemarie:
+-WireFrame Layout and ReadMe-File by Annemarie:
   [GitHub](https://github.com/Athomas9sa)

 ## Usage
 Sign in and Sign up as either the administartor of a team or the team members point of contact.
 Each having their own and shared documentation privileges to navigate to with named buttons to click on functionality.
 Keeps communication between the two parties open and timely for events to happen in a more organized fasion.
 Forms to be completed by team members as needed.
 Administartion will have documentation abilities to update, upload and prepared for the upcoming events and due dates, especially highlighting the function for printing the emergency cards needs.

-  Component Buttons for each setup:
+  <h4>Component Buttons for each setup:</h4>

         Administration          | Team User
         ----------------------- | -------------